 If someone were to mention The Villages to you, what comes to mind?
-Surely you’ve heard a story or two about the largest active adult community in the world.
-When you pack over 125,000 people into a community that spans three counties, three zip codes and over 20,000 acres, there are bound to be some interesting developments.
+You may have heard a story or two or read a news article about the largest active adult community in the world.
+With almost 80,000 people—according to Data USA—in a community that spans three counties, three zip codes, and over 20,000 acres, there are bound to be some interesting developments.

 But are those stories you’ve heard actually true?
 Or is truth stranger than fiction?
-We decided to root up the rumors, gather up the gossip, and muck around in the myths to find out if this Central Florida 55+ haven is really as wild as some people have made it out to be.
+We’ve rooted up the rumors, gathered up the gossip, and mucked around in the myths to find out if this Central Florida 55+ haven is really as wild as some people have made it out to be.

 Given The Villages’ reputation as “a college town for seniors,” residents do need to be mindful of issues like this.
-However, by all accounts, it appears that the “STD Capitol of the World” claim is overblown just a bit.
-A quick glance at STD statistics in Florida shows that the three counties where The Villages is found make up a small percentage of the total number of cases recorded in the state.
+However, by all accounts, it appears that the “STD Capital of the World” claim is overblown.
+According to statistics provided by the Florida Department of Health, the three counties which make up The Villages—Sumter, Lake, and Marion—all have bacterial STD infection rates well below the state average for adults over the age of 55.
 That’s not to say the issue isn’t one of concern, it’s just likely that those concerns are more anecdotal than they are factual.

 As for some of the other sordid stories you might have heard, well, as the saying goes, if there’s a drink named after it, then it probably happened.

 When it comes to sinkholes in The Villages, there’s good news and there’s bad news.
-The bad news is that, yes, sinkholes do appear in The Villages from time to time.
-The good news, we suppose, is that this isn’t a problem specific to this community.
-So wherever you go in Florida, you’re probably going to have to deal with sinkholes at some point (okay so this isn’t actually good news).
+The bad news is, yes, sinkholes do appear in The Villages from time to time.
+The good news is this isn’t a problem specific to this community.
+Wherever you go in Florida, you’re probably going to have to deal with sinkholes at some point.
+(Okay, so this isn’t actually good news.)

-As for why sinkholes are so prevalent in the region, it has to do with the fact that underneath much of the state is limestone and natural caverns.
+Sinkholes are so prevalent because much of the state is limestone and natural caverns.
 The extreme mixture of rain and heat that Florida gets does a number on that limestone, eating away at it until it dissolves, creating a hole in the ground that can do some damage.

-Do Businesses Keep Failing Because Rents Are Too High?
+3. Businesses Keep Failing Because Rents Are Too High

 In August 2017, Guy Fieri’s American Kitchen and Bar opened at a prime spot in Lake Sumter Landing.
 One year later, it shuttered for good.
 That might be surprising given the name recognition that Fieri brought with him.
 However, that same spot has also developed a reputation for short-lived businesses as both TGI Fridays and Honest John’s Whiskey and Provisions closed down there previously.
 It all seems to point to the notion that business rents in The Villages are too high and forcing national brands to consider going elsewhere.